Iconic design firm Astro joins a $600 million global consultation firm

 Astro may not be a household name, but it is a mainstay design firm that has worked with just about every big tech company out there, and it’s responsible for some of the most beloved and cutting-edge products and brands of the past two decades.
 Industrial design is its specialty, particularly of wearables and audio and video gaming equipment.
 Astro created Dell’s gamer-focused Alienware line.
 It contributed to the Xbox 360, Microsoft’s hit console that went toe-to-toe in sales with the PlayStation 3.
 It has also worked with HTC on its Vive virtual reality brand, and launched its own premium gaming headsets line with its spin-off brand Astro Gaming (now owned by Logitech).
 Astro was key in the development of the Nike+ Fuelband, the world’s most influential wearable before the Apple Watch.

 Meanwhile, PA Consulting—itself owned by the $200 billion asset management firm the Carlyle Group—has 3,200 employees worldwide, and works on everything from the Virgin Hyperloop One to air decontamination technologies.
 It’s a consultancy that does nearly $600 million in revenue a year.
 Areas of expertise include business management, science and engineering, and assembly line production, largely in Europe.
-As Brett Lovelady, founder and CEO of Astro Studios explains, “they actually make things and solve problems.”
+As Brett Lovelady, founder and CEO of Astro Studios explains, “They actually make things and solve problems.”
 And Lovelady says he wants to keep making things and solving problems for a long time to come.

 Astro’s acquisition is part of a larger consolidation of the design industry, as big companies buy smaller, stand-alone design studios.
 Fuseproject, Lunar, Fjord, Matter, Adaptive Path, Argodesign, and Map have all been acquired in recent years.
 The business model, even for successful design firms, is notoriously tough, as clients pay by project and firms struggle to cover payroll quarter to quarter.